smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 @![iOS]
-Finally, react to the notification when vehicle data is received:
+**Finally**, react to the notification when vehicle data is received:

 ##### Objective-C
 ``` objc